tinasamson/QAautomation/README.md

 4. Verify that 'SEARCHED PRODUCTS' is visible
 5. Verify that all products related to the search are visible

-### Test Case 6: Add product from product list page to cart
+### Test Case 6: Delete products from cart
-1. Go to the product list page
+1. Go to a product detail page
-2. Add random product to cart
+2. Add product to cart
-3. Click on the "continue shopping" button
+3. Click on cart button
-4. Click on cart button
+4. Verify product is added to cart
-5. Verify that product is added to cart
+5. Delete product from cart
-6. Verify product information
+6. Verify product is deleted

 ### Test case 7: Add multiple items of same product from product detail page to cart
 1. Go to a product detail page